gfonsecadev/gfonsecadev/README.md

 # Hi everyone ✋
 Welcome to my profile 🤝,
 Here you will find some of my projects on my journey through the world of technology.
+##About me:
+-I have a degree in Systems Analysis and Development and a postgraduate degree in Data Science from Unicesumar University.
+I studied some languages ​​such as Java, Html, Css, JavaScript, Php, Python, Sql and others.
+At the moment I have been studying in more depth some technologies regarding mobile development and web development

 ## Technologies that I use in my daily life
 <div>